The algebra of $SL_3(\mathbb{C})$ conformal blocks: The algebra of conformal blocks

 \begin{proposition} Let $S_P$ be the semigroup given by the lattice points in a polyhedral cone $P$.
 Then the algebra $\C[S_P]$ is Gorenstein if and only if there is a lattice point $\omega \in int(P)$ with $int(P) \cap S_P = \omega + S_P.$ Furthermore, in the presence of a grading, we have $a(\C[S_P]) = deg(\omega).$ \end{proposition}

 This is Corollary 6.3.8 in \cite{BH}.
 By a theorem of Stanley (see \cite{BH}, Corollary $4.4.6$), the Gorenstein property on a graded domain depends only on details of its Hilbert function.
-Since this is unchanged by flat degeneration, we reduce establishing this property for $V_{C, \vec{p}}(SL_3(\C))$ to the case $\C[BZ_{\Gamma}^*],$ given that we can establish Theorem \ref{main}.
+Since this is unchanged by flat degeneration, we reduce establishing this property for $V_{C, \vec{p}}(SL_3(\C))$ to the case $\C[BZ_{\Gamma}^*],$ given Theorem \ref{main}.

 To prove Theorem \ref{main}, we can combine the degeneration described in Theorem \ref{m4} with the one defined on each component $V_{0, 3}(SL_3(\C))$ in the previous section, it remains only to translate operations on semigroups to operations on their corresponding semigroup algebras.
 We have $\C[(CB_3^*)^{v \in V(\Gamma)}] = \bigotimes_{v \in V(\Gamma)} \C[CB_3^*]$.
 This algebra carries an action of the torus $T^{\Gamma},$ which appeared in the statement of Theorem \ref{m4}.
 The algebra $\C[CB_{\Gamma}^*]$ can be constructed as the invariant subalgebra of $\otimes_{v \in V(\Gamma)} \C[CB_3^*]$ with respect to the torus $T^{\Gamma}.$